mikeroswell/threatRF/README.md

 [here](https://git-lfs.github.com/).

 # Notes to self
-December 14 2021 re-downloaded GIS layers... not because the data changed, but because some statewide datasets were actually available.
+* December 14 2021 re-downloaded GIS layers... not because the data changed, but because some statewide datasets were actually available.
 I ran into issues with the macos archive utility but using `unzip` version 6.0 worked just fine.

   Seems like there are some basic issues with lining up the CC datasets and the aryalnd LULC data, won't be easy to classify changes from these data.
 NLCD has pre-existing change classes which might mean it is a good dataset for exploration, which is what this is.

   Deleting the 2013 CC dataset.
 Likely to do same with LULC from state of MD

+* December 15 2021: got the NLCD data up and they seem adequate for preliminary analyses.
+But I don't yet know how to access a smaller dataset programatically.
+It seems possible that with a few lines of code could download the entire lower 48, crop, and dispose of the original in a programmatic workflow.
+For now, I just went to https://www.mrlc.gov/viewer/, used my mouse to define a bounding box around the state of Maryland, and had them email me a .zip file.
+Return to this at a later date when downstream analysis is firmer.